Last updated on

 - Cake flour

 - Baking soda

-I’m sharing my go-to tips to making moist cakes from scratch below, but just wanted to take a minute to talk about number 4 on that list: beat butter, sugar, and eggs on high for a few minutes.
+I’m sharing my go-to tips for making moist cakes from scratch below but just wanted to take a minute to talk about number 4 on that list: beat butter, sugar, and eggs on high for a few minutes.

 Once you add the dry ingredients, however, make sure to mix on low so you don’t over-mix your batter.
 Over-mixing your batter will cause it to be dense.